emptymalei/eerily/README.md

-# TRAY
+# EERILY

-Time seRies plAYground (TRAY) is a playground for time series.
+timE sERIes pLaYground (EERILY) is a playground for time series.